Erin Clark // @eeclark3

 Andie Cozzarelli // @run4acozz

-Former engineer turned real estate appraiser, Andie is a semi-professional distance runner for Oiselle (Haute Volee Elite Athlete) and Generation UCAN.
+Former engineer turned real estate appraiser, Andie is a semi-professional distance runner for Oiselle (Haute Volee Elite Athlete), Jasyoga, InsideTracker, and Generation UCAN.
 In 2015, Andie set big PR’s in the half marathon (1:12:50) to qualify for the 2016 US Olympic Trials Marathon.
 In 2016 she also won her debut marathon at the Indy Monumental Marathon in a time of 2:38:47.
 This year she made a big career change to further pursue her passion for running and her stewardship within the Raleigh running community.
-In June, Andie will be racing Grandmas Marathon in Duluth.
+In the fall, Andie will be back racing the Indy Monumental Marathon in Indianapolis.
 Her big goal is to snag the A-Standard for the 2020 Olympic Trials Marathon.

 Fun Fact: Andie used to eat fruity pebbles before every race and never misses a meal.